kamshory/OTP-Pi/README.md

 OTP-Pi is a server for sending SMS via HTTP, WebSocket and Message Broker protocols.
 Users can install OTP-Pi on the server with a static IP address that can be accessed by clients who will send SMS.
 In addition, users can also install OTP-Pi on servers with dynamic IP addresses.
 This server then accesses a websocket server, RabbitMQ server or Mosquitto server.
 OTP-Pi acts as a consumer that will send all SMS it receives.

+To publish message using PHP to RabbitMQ, Mosquitto and Redis, see example on https://github.com/kamshory/OTP-Publisher

 # System Requirement

 OTP-Pi requires Raspberry Pi 3 Model B or higher.
 Minimum RAM is 1 GB and SD Card minimum is 16 GB.
 32GB SD Card is recommended.
 Power supply 5 Volt 3 Ampre to prevent the Raspberry Pi from operating with under voltage.
 RTC DS3231 installed on Raspberry Pi.